Aadv1k/DracoQL/README.md

 # DracoQL 🐉

-DracoQL is a powerful and flexible embeddable query language for processing and transforming large data from the web, databases or even files and piping it to outputs.
+DracoQL is a an embeddable query language for processing and transforming data from the web resources and writing it to files and databases.

-**It is still in development but provides a set of modules that can be used to perform operations on data in a structured way.**

-## Features

-- Simple and intuitive syntax
-- Support for most data sources (web, JSON, text)
-- Functional error handling
+**Language actively in development, please report any bugs under issues.**

 ## Get